. . . my

 rest.
 However, I do not want to end my therapy and still have panic attacks

 and depression and this be a cause.
-Do you feel that the sexual abuse could
+Do you believe that the sexual abuse could

 have an impact on my life at this point?